ilopezgazpio/SemEval-2027-Task-X-Coherence-Aware-Compositional-Fine-Grained-Natural-Language-Inference--CoCo-NLI/README.md

 The English, Spanish, and Basque tracks are independent monolingual tracks.
 Cross-lingual transfer is evaluated explicitly in the Mixed multilingual track.
 Participants may submit to any subset of tracks.
 Results will be reported per track; any macro-average will specify exactly which tracks it aggregates.

 The Spanish and Basque data will be produced from the English source items through translation plus bilingual expert verification.
+Candidate translations will initially use NLLB-200 and Google Cloud Translation; for Basque, we will also use the most recent Latxa version available through a HiTZ API.
+During internal preparation, we will additionally try selected open and closed translation-capable LLMs through OpenRouter or comparable providers when licensing, cost, and reproducibility constraints permit.
 Verification will check not only translation fidelity, but also whether the directional entailment relation is preserved after translation.
 Items whose relation is unstable after translation will be corrected or removed from the official split.

 For each target language, two bilingual annotators will independently validate a pilot audit of 100 source pairs.
 The audit will check phrase-level translation adequacy, preservation of the expected NLI label, and preservation of the reversed label after swapping premise and hypothesis.
 We will report raw agreement, Cohen's kappa, adjudication counts, and translation-induced label-flip rates.
 For the full release, each translated item will be reviewed by one bilingual annotator, with second-annotator adjudication for low-confidence, ambiguous, or relation-changing cases.